Saturday, 22 September 2012

 Conclusion

-I could have presented a lot more reasons for ALL COUNTRIES include nanoregulation as a top priority on their political agendas.
+ALL COUNTRIES include nanoregulation as a top priority on their political agendas.
 However, I am absolutely sure that the four topics I presented above fully justify it.

 The Countries that are waiting for the pioneer Countries in nanoregulation to proceed further (in order that they can then decide to imitate them or affirm themselves by the difference) don't need to do it.
 They can change of attitude and be proactive - by starting their own home work.